 Strategic priority is to what degree the function is regarded as a part of the core business.
 A function has high strategic priority if it serves as a differentiator; thus, it is a prioritized function for competitiveness.
 It is valuable to have such functions close to the headquarter to ensure the required overview of the performance.

 - Does the business unit serve as a strategic differentiator?

 - What level of risk management does the function require?

 The analysis of task complexity and business importance gives direction to what rightshoring alternative should be applied.
 From merely outsourcing a task to having a function co-located with corporate headquarters.
 High task complexity and importance to business for a given function implies it is important to have it very well governed.
 If the function is less important to business and the tasks are easy to perform, it is natural to outsource it to external parties.
 Customer service is an example of a function that is suitable for nearshoring.
 It is important to business, is dependent on other functions and should be performed by own personnel in close cultural and geographical proximity to home markets.
 Accounts payable/receivable tasks within Finance, is an example of a function that is suitable for offshoring.
 Less important to core business, however an important prerequisite for daily operations implying that control is needed, but geographic proximity is less important.

 The Knowit Rightshoring tool provides important guidance to rightshoring decisions

-Applying the right mix between the rightshoring alternatives gives the optimal tradeoff between quality and cost for business functions in large enterprises.
-A prerequisite for success is segmenting your tasks, understanding interdependencies and getting an overview of standardization potential prior to making any structural decisions.
-We will show how in a sequel article to be released February 2019.
+Applying the right mix of the rightshoring alternatives gives the optimal trade-off between quality and cost for business functions in large enterprises.
+A prerequisite for success is segmenting your tasks, understanding interdependencies, and getting an overview of standardization potential prior to making any structural decisions.

-Want to know more?
-Contact Kristian Kjernsmo, Head of Next Generation Operating Model at Knowit Insight
+Contact Kristian Kjernsmo, Head of Next Generation Operating Model at Knowit Insight.